chipster6/TelemetryDatabase/replit.md

 ## Overview

-This is a full-stack web application that combines AI prompt engineering with real-time biometric data collection and analysis.
-The platform allows users to create, manage, and execute AI prompts while monitoring physiological responses to optimize cognitive performance and AI interaction quality.
+This is a full-stack web application focused on prompt engineering best practices with real-time biometric data collection and analysis.
+The platform allows users to create, manage, and refine prompts using proven prompt engineering techniques while monitoring physiological responses for wellness tracking.

 ## System Architecture